Narrative description and how to cite GEOS-Chem

 Carbon gases

 CO2.
 The current form of the simulation is described by Nassar et al. [2010].
-Anthropogenic emissions are from ODIAC2019 [Oda and Maksyutov, 2011; Oda et al., 2018] and this is a new development in version 13.0.0.
+Anthropogenic emissions are from ODIAC2019 [Oda and Maksyutov, 2011; Oda et al., 2018].

 CO.
 Simulation of CO in GEOS-Chem can be conducted either as part of the standard full-chemistry simulation or as a separate tagged-tracer simulation that resolves CO sources from individual regions or processes, and uses archived OH fields from a full-chemistry simulation to compute the CO sink.
 The most recent version is described by Fisher et al. [2017].

 Carbon simulation.
 A carbon simulation (CO2-CO-CH4-OCS) via KPP is a new development in version 14.1.0.
+Extension of this capability to GCHP is a new development in 14.4.0.

 Mercury